paultrau/ClientServerTCPFileTransfer/readme.txt

     "client.c"
         file that contains the client instructions

+    "parallelTools.c"
+        helper functions for reading/writing data

     "Makefile"
         For compilation

 Compilation Instructions:
     Use Makefile to compile the code:
-        make server
-        make client
-        make all (to compile both the server and client)
+        make all (to compile everything together)

     Executables:
         ./server
         ./client

 To run the program one should:

 I. open two terminal windows and navigate to this directory.
 II. $ make all on either window
-III. $ ./server on either window (must run before client) IV. $ ./client on the other window
+III. $ ./server on either window (must run before client) IV. $ ./client on the other window (use "test.txt" for the test file)
 V. Observe terminal response.

-Included in a successful output of the program running :D
+Included are two successful outputs of the program running on each of the lab partners' machines :D